intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/device_period.md

 Each row / entity will have a period entry depending on the row / entity id:

-A particular period column will be present in the row only if the timestamp component in the row / entity id (`HHMM`) coincides with a period epoch.
+A particular period column will be present in the row only if the timestamp component in the row / entity id (`HHmm`) coincides with a period epoch.

 - For example a row / entity with an id of `PMS-01-006#202002091500` will have period data for `hour`,`hourminute`, and `hourqtrhour` as the timestamp component in the id (`1500`) coiicides with the epoch (start) of an hour period.